colligant/colligant.github.io/index.md

 ---
 ## About
 Graduate student in computer science at the University of Montana.
 [BRIDGES](https://www.umt.edu/bridges/) trainee.
-This website serves as a helpful place to keep my research notes organized in the form of a blog.
+This blog serves as a helpful place to share my research notes.
 Occasionally I'll post tutorials or examples of interesting projects that I'm working on.

 ****